4 Ways to Know You're Using HIPAA Compliant Telehealth

 Ultimately, what matters most is the wellbeing of your patients.
 Telehealth is an exciting way to drive the success of patient outcomes and will be here well beyond the Covid-19 pandemic.

-So it’s important to understand that while using commercial video conferencing platforms might feel like the easy telehealth fix, this option lacks encryption and other important security features needed to ensure you’re actually providing HIPAA compliant telehealth.
+So it’s important to understand that while using commercial video conferencing platforms might feel like the easy telehealth fix, this option lacks encryption and other important security features needed in health care to ensure you’re actually providing HIPAA compliant telehealth.

 HIPAA Video provides all of these compliance measures so you can rest easy and focus on your patients and your practice.
 As you evaluate the right solution for you, use these important points to guide you and you’ll be well on your way to providing fool-proof HIPAA compliant telehealth.